Major Release: You can now generate VPATs® Using AI.

 No, none of the accessibility apps in the Shopify App Store will make your website ADA compliant.
 Nor will they stop lawsuits.
 In fact, some plaintiffs’ lawyers target websites with apps or plugins installed because that almost always means the website owner hasn’t manually remediated their website.

-Will a Widget Make My Shopify Website ADA Compliant?
+Will a Widget Make My Shopify Store ADA Compliant?

 No, no accessibility widget is a “solution” for WCAG 2.1 AA conformance or ADA compliance.
 Widgets are basically another reference for apps and plugins and they don’t stop lawsuits or make your Shopify website ADA compliant.